 Computers have transformed almost everything around us.
 One of the things they make possible is the acceleration of change, and therefore results, at scale.

-There are two components required to ensure programs get off the ground and accelerate outcomes.
+There are three components required to ensure programs produce game-changing results.

 - A sound “technical” solution &